minio/minio/docs/orchestration/minikube/README.md

 ## 3. Notes

-Minikube currently does not support dynamic provisioning, so we manually create PersistentVolumes(PV) and PersistentVolumeClaims(PVC) to be used by the distributed Minio setup.
+Minikube currently does not support dynamic provisioning, so we manually create PersistentVolumes(PV) and PersistentVolumeClaims(PVC).
 Once the PVs and PVCs are created, we call the `statefulset.yaml` configuration file to create the distributed Minio setup.

 This setup runs on a laptop/computer.
 Hence only one disk is used as the backend for all the minio instance PVs.
 Minio sees these PVs as separate disks and reports the available storage incorrectly.